 WARNING – it is probable that middle-aged (or older) Christians who read this will get songs stuck in their head.
 I assume you’re okay with that.
 It’s actually quite good for us to speak to “one another in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord.”

-The words of this memorable psalm of David have often weaved their way into my preaching.
+The words of this great psalm of David have often weaved their way into my preaching.
 However, I cannot recall ever using it as a direct text from which to build a sermon.
 Yet, this rich psalm deserves some meditation.

 - The Lord is the salvation of your life (verses 1-3).
 Herein rests your confidence as a child of God.
 Whenever adversarial forces come, you can trust that God is the strength of your life.
 His salvation is often manifested as His protective power.
 Deliverance from every enemy is yours as you fear God alone.